devalibello/portfolio/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Setup and Mobile First project] <a name="about-project"></a>
+# 📖 [Forms and Validation Collaborative project] <a name="about-project"></a>

-**[Setup and Mobile First project]** This project is about building the first page of a portfolio using the Figma template.
-It grants students the opportunity to begin to build their portfolio in preparation for the job markrt.
+**[Forms and Validation Collaborative project]** This project is about building the first page of a portfolio using the Figma template.
+It grants students the opportunity to begin to build their portfolio in preparation for the job market.
+The project was conducted using peer programming in a collaborative structure.

 ## 🛠 Built With <a name="built-with"></a>